dporkka/minimal-gatsby-blog/src/posts/canyon-jumping.md

 ----------------------------------

-This article was originally published at (davidporkka.com)[https://www.davidporkka.com]
+This story was originally published at [davidporkka.com](https://www.davidporkka.com)